helen-mckay/helenmckaydev/index.md

 # I'm Helen McKay, a front-end developer studying Computer Science at the University of Houston

-I've been making websites for over 5 years, from small sites in pure HTML and CSS to React applications to the JAMstack (my current interest).
+I've been making websites for over 5 years, from small sites in pure HTML and CSS to React applications to the Jamstack (my current interest).

-Graduating with a BS in Computer Science and a minor in Mathematics in December 2023.
+Graduating December 2023 with a Bachelor's in Computer Science and a minor in Mathematics.

 <!-- list of Helen's skills -->

-## I know
+## I have worked with

 - HTML5
 - CSS3